Santiago Lake Atitlan Guatemala – culture and tradition

 Locals sell second-hand clothes spread out on cloth.
 Men in traditional clothing including the hat and shorts with the belt sashed around their waist sit and talk and pass the day.

-As we leave the square there is a few steps leading to the courtyard of the church.
+As we leave the square there are a few steps leading to the courtyard of the church.

 We enter via the courtyard and discover they are making floral carpets.